 Once you’ve built up your series of autoresponder messages, GetResponse presents you with a calendar overview.
 Here you can see and drag messages around if you want to adjust your schedule:

-A recent addition to GetResponse is their marketing automation module, which is still in beta.
+A recent addition to GetResponse is their marketing automation module.